-Covenants in our Term Loan agreement and the indenture related to the 2026 Notes restrict our business and operations in many ways and if we do not effectively manage our covenants, our financial conditions and results of operations could be adversely affected.
+Covenants in our Term Loan Agreement, the indenture related to the 2026 Notes and the Funding Agreement restrict our business and operations in many ways and if we do not effectively manage our covenants, our financial conditions and results of operations could be adversely affected.
 Our operations may not provide sufficient cash to meet the repayment obligations of our debt incurred under the Term Loan Agreement.

-The Term Loan agreement and the indenture related to the 2026 Notes requires that we comply with certain covenants applicable to us, including among other things, covenants restricting dispositions, changes in business, management, ownership or business locations, mergers or acquisitions, indebtedness, encumbrances, distributions, investments, transactions with affiliates and subordinated debt, any of which could restrict our business and operations, particularly our ability to respond to changes in our business or to take specified actions to take advantage of certain business opportunities that may be presented to us.
-Our failure to comply with any of the covenants could result in a default under the Term Loan agreement or the indenture related to the 2026 Notes, which could permit the lenders to declare all or part of any outstanding borrowings to be immediately due and payable.
+The Term Loan Agreement and the indenture related to the 2026 Notes requires that we comply with certain covenants applicable to us, including among other things, covenants restricting dispositions, changes in business, management, ownership or business locations, mergers or acquisitions, indebtedness, encumbrances, distributions, investments, transactions with affiliates and subordinated debt, any of which could restrict our business and operations, particularly our ability to respond to changes in our business or to take specified actions to take advantage of certain business opportunities that may be presented to us.
+In addition, should we exercise our option pursuant to the Funding Agreement, such agreement contains certain covenants applicable to us, including among other things, development and commercialization diligence obligations in connection to CK-274, use of proceeds, reporting and encumbrances, which could also restrict our business and operations, particularly in connection to our development and commercialization of CK-274.

+Our failure to comply with any of the covenants could result in a default under the Term Loan Agreement, the indenture related to the 2026 Notes, or the Funding Agreement which could permit the creditors to declare all or part of any outstanding borrowings or other payment obligations to be immediately due and payable and/or enforce any outstanding liens against our assets.

-In addition, certain provisions in the 2026 Notes and the Indenture could make a third party attempt to acquire us more difficult or expensive.
-For example, if a takeover constitutes a Fundamental Change, then noteholders will have the right to require us to repurchase their notes for cash.
-In addition, if a takeover constitutes a make-whole Fundamental Change, then we may be required to temporarily increase the conversion rate.
+In addition, certain provisions in the 2026 Notes and the related indenture could make a third party attempt to acquire us more difficult or expensive.
+For example, if a takeover constitutes a fundamental change under our indenture, then noteholders will have the right to require us to repurchase their notes for cash.
+In addition, if a takeover constitutes a make-whole fundamental change under our indenture, then we may be required to temporarily increase the conversion rate.
 In either case, and in other cases, our obligations under the notes and the Indenture could increase the cost of acquiring us or otherwise discourage a third party from acquiring us or removing incumbent management, including in a transaction that noteholders or holders of our common stock may view as favorable.

-If we are unable to repay those amounts, the Lenders could proceed against the collateral granted to them to secure that debt, which would seriously harm our business.
-In addition, should we be unable to comply with these covenants or if we default on any portion of our outstanding borrowings, the lenders can also impose a 5.0% penalty.
+If we are unable to repay those amounts, the relevant creditors could proceed against the collateral granted to them to secure that debt (if any), which would seriously harm our business.
+In addition, should we be unable to comply with these covenants or if we default on any portion of our outstanding borrowings, the Lenders in connection to the Term Loan can also impose a 5.0% penalty.
 In addition, the Term Loan has interest only payments through July 1, 2021.
-The interest only period may be extended through January 1, 2021 upon the achievement of positive results in the GALACTIC-HF trial for omecamtiv mecarbil in chronic heart failure.
+The interest only period may be extended through December 31, 2021 upon the achievement of positive results in GALACTIC-HF, the trial of omecamtiv mecarbil in chronic heart failure.
 If we do not achieve some or all of these development milestones, our liquidity and cash position may be harmed.